Tanzania Part Three: Kilimanjao, The Summit!

 I loved writing this post!
 Reflecting on my experience, sharing it with you.
-There is a photo link at the bottom of this post for those looking for more ~ enjoy!

 The higher the elevation, the less oxygen in the air.
 Windy days make breathing a challenge, trying to get a full breath AND not take in dust.